MrJoy/DeltaPack/COMPRESSION_ANALYSIS.md

 On the other hand, ZDelta made enormous strides here (127.1:1 vs. 62.9:1) -- enough that it may be worth looking at it as an alternative to BSDiff after all.

+XDelta on the other hand, lost out in a big way, despite gaining huge ground on SM#156683.